Any and all advice considered ,attractions, accommodation and travel.I am a senior male so most 'out there ' adventure stuff would not be applicable.

 - and of course there is Inle Lake.
 Pretty touristy these days but its still fun to explore by boat anyway and there are some gentle treks nearby.

 You can fly between most of these places these days.

 Enjoy: it's a wonderful country.
-Part of an Asia almost gone now ... over 5 years ago
+Part of an Asia almost gone now ... almost 6 years ago